angelajfisher/angelajfisher/README.md

 I recently began working on [**CommuniTEA**](https://github.com/CommuniTEAM/CommuniTEA), a single-page web application written in TypeScript and Go that aims to bring tea-enthusiasts together with their local communities.
 Check us out at [CommuniTEA.life](https://communitea.life/) and discover the joys of tea in your neighborhood!

 ### Languages ⁂

+I've worked closely with Python, Go, JavaScript, Java, and Assembly, amongst others.
+My most used languages and the total time I've spent coding them (since Dec '23) can be seen in the graph below.
 <!--START_SECTION:waka-->

 ```go